-Students may receive approval to substitute an elective course for a required master's program core course if the student has requisite knowledge of the content of the course being replaced or based on a student's career interest.
-A maximum of 9 credits may be approved for substitution of a master's program's core courses.
+Students may receive approval to substitute an elective course for a required master's program core or required-elective course if the student has requisite knowledge of the content of the course being replaced or if the election is based on a student's career interest.
+A maximum of 9 credits may be approved for substitution of a master's program core courses.
 Selection of all courses, including electives and substitution courses, will be reviewed during a student's academic advising sessions and considered based on the individual student's education and future career goals and UoNA policies.